travis-ci/docs-travis-ci-com/docs/user/notifications.md

       hipchat: [api token]@[room name]

-* *api token*: is the token of the user you want to use to post the notifications.
+* *api token*: token of the user you want to use to post the notifications.
-* *room name*: is the name of the room you want to notify.
+* *room name*: name of the room you want to notify.

 ## Webhook notification